-- 5.33 After the final written representations on the Statement of Case, the person under investigation will have an opportunity to make oral representations to the decision-maker at a hearing.
-The person will be asked to indicate in the written response to the Statement of Case whether they wish to exercise this option. - 5.34 There is no obligation to make oral representations and a person might decide not to do so (in the interests of expediency or to save costs).
+- 5.37 After the final written representations on the Statement of Case, the person under investigation will have an opportunity to make oral representations to the decision-maker at a hearing.
+The person will be asked to indicate in the written response to the Statement of Case whether they wish to exercise this option. - 5.38 There is no obligation to make oral representations and a person might decide not to do so (in the interests of expediency or to save costs).
 If the person does wish to make oral representations a hearing with the decision-maker will be arranged.
-Where a firm is under investigation, Ofgem would normally expect representatives to include senior members of its management team. - 5.35 Save in exceptional circumstances, neither Ofgem nor the person should introduce any new material during oral representations.
-The agreement of the decision-maker(s) acting on behalf of the Authority will be required before new material is introduced. - 5.36 The form and duration of the oral hearing will be determined by the decision-maker(s) acting on behalf of the Authority taking account of all the circumstances of the case. - 5.37 Where a person has exercised the option to make oral representations only those members of the Enforcement Committee who were present at the hearing will be involved in the Authority's final decision in relation to the case. - 5.38 Following any representations on the Statement of Case, the Authority will consider whether the person being investigated has failed to comply with a REMIT requirement.
+Where a firm is under investigation, Ofgem would normally expect representatives to include senior members of its management team.
+The person under investigation may have legal representation at oral hearings. - 5.39 Save in exceptional circumstances, neither Ofgem nor the person should introduce any new material during oral representations.
+The agreement of the decision-maker(s) acting on behalf of the Authority will be required before new material is introduced. - 5.40 The form and duration of the oral hearing will be determined by the decision-maker(s) acting on behalf of the Authority taking account of all the circumstances of the case. - 5.41 Where a person has exercised the option to make oral representations, only those members of the Enforcement Committee who were present at the hearing will be involved in the Authority's final decision in relation to the case. - 5.42 Following any representations on the Statement of Case, the Authority will consider whether the person being investigated has failed to comply with a REMIT requirement.
 If the Authority finds that there has been no failure (and no likelihood of failure) to comply, the person will be informed that the case has been closed.
-If the Authority finds that there has been, is or is likely to be a failure to comply with a REMIT requirement, a range of sanctions is available to it.
+If the Authority finds that there has been, is or is likely to be a failure to comply with a REMIT requirement, the Authority may seek an injunction or propose a financial penalty and/or restitution.